michaeljoshuaramos/book-refactoring-martin-fowler/README.md

 ### **Motivation:**

 - The purpose is to improve code clarity and maintainability by replacing a complex or inefficient algorithm with a simpler or more efficient one.
-- This refactoring helps make the code easier to understand, modify, and optimize.

 **[⬆ back to top](#table-of-contents)**